Edenpartners/EdenChain-Docs/source/Hyper-Node_69828649.rst

                :name: HyperNode-IncrementalAnchor

-            In order to insert the calculated Sha512 into the Anchor TP, the Anchor Server checks the ID that has been incremented every certain time and continuously makes hash after push.
+            In order to insert the calculated Sha512 into the Anchor TP, the Anchor Server checks the ID that has been incrementedat regular intervalsand continuously hashes after every push.
             This is because the ID value continues to increase.

-            At this time, it should be able to skip the existing pushes and add only new ones.
-First, it saves last-id until the point where it inserted.
+            Atthattime, it should be able to skip the existing pushes and add only new ones.Noteit savesthelast-idupuntil the point where itwasinserted.

             |